InsightSoftwareConsortium/ITKSphinxExamples/src/IO/ImageBase/Create3DFromSeriesOf2D/Documentation.rst

-Create 3D Volume From Series Of 2D Images
+Create 3D Volume From Series of 2D Images
 =========================================

 .. index::